About the project

 Completed June 2018

-- Continue to work with Selwyn District Council on management of Tārerekautuku / Yarrs Lagoon
+- Continue to work with Selwyn District Council on the management of Tārerekautuku / Yarrs Lagoon with the aim that it becomes a wetland reserve valued by the community

-- Build on the relationship with Selwyn District Council to focus on the waterway network
+- Build on the relationship with Selwyn District Council to support the transformation of the waterway network into a healthy freshwater ecosystem in a productive agricultural landscape

 - Case study to be written